openfisca/openfisca.org/content/_index.en.md

     title: Evaluate reforms impact
     description: Compare the law now to what it could be.
     caption_1: uses OpenFisca and its
-    caption_2: evaluate the ex ante impact of tax and benefit system reforms, thanks to a simulator dedicated to the income tax.
+    caption_2: to evaluate the ex ante impact of tax and benefit system reforms, thanks to a simulator dedicated to the income tax.

   reforms:
     caption_1: of the French Movement for a Basic Income that uses OpenFisca and its